prakharmrsl/easypcceo.github.io/pages/pc-cases/hot-swappable.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VtoGg0jxVc4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+## How to Use This Hot Swapping Guide

+Since I couldn't find any traditional cases with a hot swap feature, I had to find hot swappable adapters and compatible cases.

+Some adapters are meant for 3.5" drives, while others are meant for 2.5" drives.

+That being said, I've organized this guide in two parts:

+* 3.5" hot swap drive cage
+* 2.5" hot swap drive cage

+Each section has a featured hot swap drive cage, along with a few cases that you can use.

+**Note:** The hot swap drive cages can be used with any compatible case, but not all cases are compatible.
+That's why I've selected some cases for you already that are compatible.**

+Hopefully this helps!

 ## Hot Swappable Setup for 3.5" Hard Drives

 You can't buy a prebuilt hot swappable case without buying a NAS, but you can buy a hot swappable drive cage and install it in a compatible case.
 I went ahead and researched the best options for you.